 A cognitive-behavioral* approach is used to help consumers identify and change their thoughts, feelings, and

-behaviors related to their co-occurring disorders.
 Services are available in individual, group, self-help, and family formats.

 Medication services are integrated with other services.